logo

 Given the lack of discussion on TCS, it's easy to mix it up with TDS.
 Let's clear the air and distinguish between the two.

-TDS is the tax deducted by the payer while making certain payments.
+TDS is the tax deducted by the payer while making certain payments from various sources.
 The most common instance is the TDS deducted by companies while paying salaries.
 TCS on the other hand, is the tax collected by the seller on the sale of certain goods.
 For example, when you buy alcoholic liquor, the price includes 1% TCS.
 In a nutshell, TDS is deducted by the payer while TCS is collected by the seller.

 Let's dive deeper to understand everything about TCS on foreign remittance so that you can minimise your tax burden.

-Applicability of Tax Collected at Source (TCS) on Foreign Remittance
+When is Tax Collected at Source (TCS) on Foreign Remittance applicable?

 Tax collected at source (TCS) applies when you send over INR 7 lakhs abroad in a financial year.
 For instance, if you are buying foreign company stocks worth INR 9 lakhs, you need to pay 20% TCS on 2 lakh (9 lakhs - 7 lakhs).